GracefulForm/w3css-template-creator/pages/headers/hero-image/index.md

 ### More Information

+- A hero image covers the screen when the visitor opens the page.
 - Don't forget to update the image's filename.
 - Change the text color to black or white show better with a light or dark image.